Meetings

 | Timing | Tied to upcoming event windows so briefs appear when they are actionable. |

-Connecting Google Calendar or Microsoft Outlook is described in Calendar integration; brief quality depends on both calendar accuracy and historical capture for the same workstreams.
+Connecting Google Calendar or Microsoft Outlook is described in Calendar integration; when briefs are enabled, quality depends on both calendar accuracy and historical capture for the same workstreams.

 Calendar enrichment